dqops/dqo/docs/examples/valid-email-percent.md

 check run
 ```
 You should see the results as the one below.
-The percent of the invalid email values in the `email` column is above 95.0% and the check raised the Fatal error.
+The percent of the invalid email values in the `email` column is below 95.0% and the check raised the fatal error.
 ```
 Check evaluation summary per table:
 +--------------------+-----------------------------------------------------+------+--------------+-------------+--------+------+------------+----------------+